 A LEGO lover from the start, Zack fondly remembers growing up building LEGO sets with his family, who helped inspire this project.
 "It helped me build more of a relationship with my mom and brother.
 We've loved it for as long as I can remember.
-That also bled into my love of video games because one of the first video games I can remember playing was the original LEGO Star Wars from 2005.
+That also bled into my love of video games because one of the first was the original LEGO Star Wars from 2005.
 This inspired me to become a game programmer in the first place.
 I feel like LEGO has always been a huge part of my life, and I'm still going to buy it today."